 - Saha Jane Crafts

 - Edith Smith Davis (Head of the Bureau of Scientific Investigation.
 Also head of the Department of Scientific Temperance Instruction.
 And this was in both the U.S and the World’s WCTU.)

 - Sara Josephine Dorr

 - Cornelia Maynard Dow

-- Rebecca Latimer Felton (First woman to serve in the U.S. senate and successfully worked to bring state-wide prohibition to Georgia)
+- Rebecca Latimer Felton (First woman to serve in the U.S. senate.
+Also worked to bring state-wide prohibition to Georgia.)

-- Susanna Davidson Fry (A “prominent worker in the Women’s Christian TemperanceUnion, and an intimate friend of Frances E. Willard”)
+- Susanna Davidson Fry (A prominent worker in the WCTU.
+Also an intimate friend of Frances E. Willard.)

 - Ella Martin George

 - Anna Adams Gordon (Frances Willard’s companion.
-She resigned presidency of national WCTU IN 1925 to devote her efforts to the World’s WCTU)
+She resigned as head of national WCTU in 1925 to devote her efforts to the World’s WCTU)

-- Helen Jackson Gougar (Owned temperance newspaper and ran as on Prohibition Party ticket for public office)
+- Helen Jackson Gougar (Owned temperance newspaper.
+Also ran as on Prohibition Party ticket for public office)

 - Charlotte Abbott Hardy

-- Margaret Keenan Harrais (President of Idaho WCTU and early WCTU leader in Alaska)
+- Margaret Keenan Harris (Head of Idaho WCTU.
+Also early WCTU leader in Alaska.)

-- Mary Rider Haslup (President of the Maryland WCTU)
+- Mary Rider Haslup (Head of Maryland WCTU)

-- Cornelia Templeton Hatcher (Suffragette and temperance activist; member of the Alaska Women’s Hall of Fame)
+- Cornelia Templeton Hatcher (Suffragette and temperance activist.
+Also in the Alaska Women’s Hall of Fame.)

-- Antoinette Arnold Hawley (A leader in national WCTU and ran on Prohibition Party ticket for public office)
+- Antoinette Arnold Hawley (A leader in national WCTU.
+Also ran on Prohibition Party ticket for public office.)

 - Serepta Irish Henry

-- Mary Antoinette Hitchcock (President of the Iowa WCTU)
+- Mary Antoinette Hitchcock (Head of Iowa WCTU.)

 - Mary Barnes Hitchcock-Wakelin